 Rev. Rodney Sadler

 An ordained Baptist minister, he is co-founder of Faith in Solar and Alliance of Moral Progressives.
-He is former Assistant Project Director with the Leadership Development Programs of the Congress of National Black Churches, the former director of the Office of Black Church Studies at Duke University Divinity School, and is currently Associate Professor of Bible (Charlotte Campus).
-Dr. Sadler is the Director of the Center for Social Justice and Reconciliation on the Charlotte campus.
+He is former Assistant Project Director with the Leadership Development Programs of the Congress of National Black Churches, the former director of the Office of Black Church Studies at Duke University Divinity School, and is currently Associate Professor of Bible at Union Presbyterian Seminary (Charlotte Campus).
+Dr. Sadler is the Director of the seminary’s Center for Social Justice and Reconciliation.
 Rodney Sadler's teaching experience includes courses in biblical languages, Old and New Testament interpretation, wisdom literature in the Bible, the history and religion of ancient Israel, and African American biblical interpretation.
 His first authored book, Can A Cushite Change His Skin?
 An Examination of Race, Ethnicity, and Othering in the Hebrew Bible, was published in 2005.

 Deepak is the co-founder of Democracy Labs

 , a non-profit that connects progressive groups with free and affordable solutions to run better campaigns.
 DemLabs works closely with grassroots groups to identify their needs, finds the best solution to meet those needs and then widely sharing how to use those new tools.
 Deepak is an engineer and Silicon Valley veteran, with three software patents with fifteen years experience at Netscape, Oracle and VMware.
 Deepak and his team developed Text PerCent a peer to peer texting tool for community groups, Vote Force a relational texting tool available for both Apple and Android users.
 Deepak leads the IT team at Center for Common Ground.